 A deliberative design begins with a perceptive program.

-Programming is the preparation for a design and construction project, an outline of your desires and expectations.
-Sometimes called a Brief, the Program of Requirements - at its simplest - may be just a list of needs, spaces and their sizes).
-If you represent a large client, it may be a multi-volume technical document.
+What is programming?
+It is the preparation for a design and construction project, an documentation of your desires and expectations.
+Sometimes called a Brief, the Program of Requirements - at its simplest – is an outline of your needs.
+It may be just a list of spaces and their approximate sizes.
+If you represent a large client, it can be a multi-volume technical document.
 Both of those examples, however, miss the real juice: an opportunity to chart a path to not only success but to spiritual glory.
 Well, almost.

-You may have heard horror stories about projects overrun by monsters that eat the joy of designing & building, leaving a mess for you to clean up.
-Those monsters didn’t emerge full-force midstream, but were born quietly at the start of the project in one of the areas below.
+You may have heard horror stories about projects overrun by monsters that eat the joy out of designing & building, leaving a mess for you to clean up.
+Those monsters didn’t emerge full force midstream, but were born quietly at the start of the project in one of the areas below.
 Like a plane crash, it takes several small errors and oversights to fail big.
-Focusing real effort on the pre-design phase of a project reduces those risks, and makes it more likely you will delight in the outcome forever.
+Focusing real effort on the pre-design phase of a project reduces those risks and makes it more likely you will delight in the outcome forever.

-Following are 9 arenas of thought to ponder as you prepare for your design journey.
-Different people and projects will focus on some more than others, and the depth of discovery may vary, but the wider you think and the deeper you dig, the less wandering there will be during design and the happier human you will be.
+Following are 9 arenas of thought I recommend you consider as you prepare for your design journey.
+Different people and different projects will focus on some more than others, and the depth of discovery may vary, but the wider you think and the deeper you dig, the less wandering there will be during design and the happier human you will be.

 What constraints are there?
 Someone on your team will know building and zoning codes.
 There may be property or community legal restrictions, utility issues, material availability, or existing conditions such as hazmat or soil issues.
 For instance, is your electric meter right in the middle of where you want to build an addition?
 Some may require further investigation and/or testing before launching full design efforts.

 The second most likely thing (after making a list of rooms they want) that people do when getting ready to design is to collect pictures.
-These archetypes are a useful, and even more so if you identify what captures your imagination: was it the material palette or the framing of a view?
-Consider including some negative archetypes that illustrate what you want to avoid, particularly if there is nuance there.
-Look beyond what you know and identifying your first impressions of the great works of architecture throughout history (including more recent famous architects).
+These archetypes are a useful reference point, and even more so if you identify what you are focusing on: was it the material palette or the framing of a view?
+Consider including some negative archetypes that illustrate what you want to avoid, particularly if there is nuance.
+Look beyond what you know and identify your first impressions of the great works of architecture throughout history (including more recent famous architects).